-9.2 Appendix 2.
-Synthesised data extraction of methodological texts
+Appendix 2 Synthesised data extraction of methodological texts

-Section Items Themes • Replication of case studies 8 that cross • Determinants of case study quality 5^{3} multiple • How well has the case been chosen? (approach and processes to be adopted in data collection and analysis) 53 sections \circ Explanation and justification of the context for the study 53 • Quality of arguments being made and exploration of rival explanations 53 Plan • Determine whether the case study is the appropriate method 48 \circ Topic is new (i.e. little qualitative or quantitative evidence) - Consider exploratory case studies 48 \circ There is some quantitative evidence but little is known about how or why - Consider explanatory case studies 48 • Initial steps are 44 : \circ Read relevant literature 44 ; • Get to know case/s in their setting 44 ; \circ Decide what broad aims are 44 • Defining / framing the research question(s) 8 • Research question -best for how and why questions 49 • Both quantitative and qualitative evidence exists but there is a need by policy stakeholders for information about current or best practice in specific contexts - Consider example case studies 48 • Begin with a broad prima facie question, then refine using 53 \circ Literature review 53 Storyboards / brainstorming / mind maps53 • Research questions 10 • "Issue questions" or "issue statements" can be used to organize a case study.
-"Issues" identify one or more aspects of the situation or circumstance surrounding the case, in order to frame the inquiry.
-10 • A number of research questions may be proposed at the beginning and refined with greater understanding of the case.
+Section Items Themes that cross multiple sections Replication of case studies Determinants of case study quality How well has the case been chosen?
+(Approach and processes to be adopted in data collection and analysis) Explanation and justification of the context for the study Quality of arguments being made and exploration of rival explanations Plan • Determine whether or not the case study is the appropriate method Topic is new (i.e. little qualitative or quantitative evidence) - consider exploratory case studies There is some quantitative evidence but little is known about how or why - consider explanatory case studies Initial steps are: Read relevant literature Get to know case/s in their setting Decide what broad aims are Defining/framing the research question(s) Research question -best for how and why questions Both quantitative and qualitative evidence exists but there is a need by policy stakeholders for information about current or best practice in specific contexts - consider example case studies Begin with a broad prima facie question, then refine using Literature review Storyboards/brainstorming/mind maps • Research questions 'Issue questions' or 'issue statements' can be used to organise a case study.
+'Issues' identify one or more aspects of the situation or circumstance surrounding the case, in order to frame the inquiry A number of research questions may be proposed at the beginning and refined with greater understanding of the case.
 Etic issues are brought in from the researcher from outside; emic issues emerge from inside the case.
-As the researcher begins to integrate etic and emic, the research question(s) evolves.
-10 • One way to note the evolution of research question(s) is to retitle the inquiry on a regular (e.g. monthly) basis.
-10 \circ Ensure that the focus has not shifted from the case to the issues 10
+As the researcher begins to integrate etic and emic, the research question(s) evolves One way to note the evolution of research question(s) is to retitle the inquiry on a regular (e.g. monthly) basis Ensure that the focus has not shifted from the case to the issues 'Progressive focusing': if early research questions are not helping to thoroughly understand the case, or if new issues become apparent, the research questions can be changed Thorough literature review Define the research as a case study Identify the research question(s) Carefully formulated research question(s), informed by the existing literature and a prior appreciation of the theoretical issues and setting(s) (also references the work of Stake) Make start on getting research questions into shape Identify the origin of your selected case (subject): Key case (good example; classic or exemplary case) Outlier case (showing something interesting because it is different from the norm) Local knowledge case (example chosen on the basis of personal experience)